NC Workers Compensation: Common Types of Workplace Injuries in North Carolina

 In denied cases, the NC Industrial Commission decides whether or not your injury claim should be covered.
 There will be a trial before a Deputy Commissioner, and there may also be an appeal from that decision to the Full Commission.
 If you are approved for workers’ compensation benefits, the workers’ compensation insurance company or your employer has to pay for the medical treatment aligned with treating your injury and helping you get back to work.

 Any other medical conditions that are a natural and direct consequence of the original injuries you sustained may be covered in this process.
+That’s part of the North Carolina Workers’ Compensation Act (the NC employment laws).
+NC Work Comp claims may also include workplace fatalities.

 Once you apply for benefits, you should know that there is a 7-day waiting period to receive temporary total disability benefits in North Carolina.